 Think of frame-rate (or FPS) in video games.
 Nowadays, 60fps is the bare minimum required for games to look right on a screen, anything lower than that and you’ll notice some jitter.

 Same thing with audio.
 The absolute minimum sample rate in an audio interface that I’d recommend is 44,100Hz (or 44.1kHz), but that’s even pushing it.
-Modern musical equipment pushes the sample rate/bit rate boundaries more and more every year.
+Modern studio equipment pushes the sample rate/bit rate boundaries more and more every year.
 With that, I’d even say to avoid any interface less than 24-bit/48kHz, just so you can keep up with everything as it continues to progress.

 You can definitely go higher than that if you want to.
 32-bit/192kHz audio interfaces are out there, and they’re quite impressive, but you don’t absolutely need to go that route right now.
 Rates like that are also typically only found in rack mount interfaces as well so they’re pretty pricey.